 On July 31, 2021, we executed a term sheet in which we agreed to enter into negotiations Azul to establish a strategic collaboration whereby Azul is expected to commit to purchase from us 220 Lilium Jets for an aggregate value of up to \$1.0 billion, with anticipated delivery to commence no earlier than 2025, subject to completion of aircraft certification activities and receipt of any required regulatory approvals.
-In consideration of the strategic commercial collaboration, we agreed to use all efforts to grant to Azul warrants to purchase up to 8,000,000 Class A Shares at an exercise price of €0.12 a share, consisting of (i) warrants to purchase 1,800,000 Class A Shares, which warrants were issued to Azul on a fully vested basis on October 22, 2021, and (ii) subject to the execution of definitive agreements for the strategic commercial collaboration, warrants up to an additional 6,200,000 Class A Shares, which are expected to vest in three tranches.
-We have also entered into a registration rights agreement with Azul to register the future resale of the Class A Shares issuable upon the exercise of the Azul Warrants.
+In consideration of the strategic commercial collaboration, we agreed to use all efforts to grant to Azul warrants to purchase up to 8,000,000 Class A Shares at an exercise price of €0.12 a share, consisting of (i) warrants to purchase 1,800,000 Class A Shares, which warrants were issued to Azul on a fully vested basis on October 22, 2021, and (ii) subject to the execution of definitive agreements for the strategic commercial collaboration rights agreement with Azul to register the future resale of the Class A Shares issuable upon the exercise of the Azul Warrants.
 David Neeleman, the founder and controlling shareholder of Azul, is one of our non-executive directors.
 Additional information regarding our arrangement with Azul is described above under the section titled "Business of Lilium and Certain Information About Lilium - Commercial and Business Operations - Strategic Commercial Collaborations."